Online stochastic gradient descent on non-convex losses from high-dimensional inference: Introduction

 Our second result is the corresponding lower bound on the sample complexity required for exiting the search phase with a given information exponent. \begin{thm} Suppose that Assumptions A and B hold and that the population loss has information exponent $k\geq1$.
 If $(\alpha_N,\delta_N)$ are such that \begin{itemize} \item \emph{\textbf{($k=1,2$):}} $\alpha_N \ll \alpha_c(N,k)$ and $\delta_N=O(1)$ \item \emph{\textbf{($k\geq 3$):}} $\alpha_N \ll \alpha_c(N,k)$ and $\delta_N=O(\alpha_N^{-1/2})$, \end{itemize} then the online SGD with step size parameter $\delta_N$, started from $X_0 \sim \mu_N$, will have

 \end{thm}

 Let us pause to comment on the interpretation of these results.
-The first result states that the sample complexity of a problem with finite information exponent is always at most polynomial, and provides a precise scaling for this polynomial, $\alpha_c(N,k)$, as a function of the information exponent $k$.
-The second result says that the thresholds $\alpha_c(N,k)$ are optimal up to $O((\log N)^2)$ and that the algorithm can only exit the search phase when the number of samples is comparable to $\alpha_c(N,k) N$.
-We expect, in fact, that the thresholds $\alpha_c(N,k)$ are sharp; see Section~\ref{subsec:discussion-results} for more on this.
-Finally observe that, taken together, our results imply that the ratio of the number of samples used in the descent phase to that used in the search phase is $O(\alpha_c(N,k)^{-1})$ which is vanishing for $k\geq2$.
+The first result states that the sample complexity of consistent estimation for a problem with finite information exponent is always at most polynomial, and provides a precise scaling for this polynomial, $\alpha_c(N,k)$, as a function of the information exponent $k$.
+The second result says that the thresholds $\alpha_c(N,k)$ are optimal up to $O((\log N)^2)$.
+We expect, in fact, that the thresholds $\alpha_c(N,k)$---without additional logarithmic factors---are sharp; see Section~\ref{subsec:discussion-results} for more on this.
+Observe that the second result in particular implies the algorithm can \emph{only} exit the search phase when the number of samples is at least $\alpha_c(N,k) N$. {Finally, notice that while the recovery result Theorem~\ref{thm:main-1} specified a window of feasible learning rates $\delta_N$ for these guarantees to apply, the refutation result covers a much wider range of $\delta_N$.}